MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_psconsolehostreadline.md

 keypresses, F7 menus, and other input.
 When you press Enter or Tab, Windows PowerShell gets the text that you have typed up to that point.
 There is no way for it to know that you pressed Ctrl-R, Ctrl-A, Ctrl-E, or any other keys before pressing Enter or Tab.
-In Windows PowerShell version 3, the PSConsoleHostReadLine function solves this issue.
-When you define a function named PSConsoleHostReadline in the Windows PowerShell console host, Windows PowerShell calls that function instead of the "Cooked Mode" input mechanism.
+In Windows PowerShell 3.0, the PSConsoleHostReadLine function solves this issue.
+When you define a function named PSConsoleHostReadline in the PowerShell console host, Windows PowerShell calls that function instead of the "Cooked Mode" input mechanism.

 ### SEE ALSO